volatiletech/authboss/README.md

 Values        | _None_
 Mailer        | _None_

-Lock ensures that a user's account becomes locked if authentication (both auth and oauth2) are failed enough times.
+Lock ensures that a user's account becomes locked if authentication (both auth, oauth2, otp) are failed enough times.

 The middleware protects resources from locked users, without it, there is no point to this module.